 Buy A Book!

-You can find an expanded version of this feature with much more behind-the-scenes detail in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an expanded version of All The Fun Of The Flares with much more behind-the-scenes detail in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me available in paperback here or from the Kindle Store here.

 © Tim Worthington.